Posted: by Bronte

 3. Know Your Customers

-The next step you are going to want to do is start to figure out a way to identify the customer that may be interested in your subscription box.
+The next step you are going to want to do involves starting to find a way to identify the business’ customer that may be interested in your subscription box.
 An easy way to identify your customer is to look towards your competitor.
 Let the customers that are interested in your competitor’s box inform you of who to target.
 It is important that you get as specific as possible, so look for age range, preferred social media platform, and any other specific demographic you can figure out.

 4. Price it Right